bignerdranch/Freddy/README.md

 If any of the above optional bindings fail for some reason, then the result is `nil` and we do not have any data.
 We ideally would like the syntax to be clean, while also being able to check informative errors should any arise.

-# Using BNRSwiftJSON
+## Using BNRSwiftJSON

 `BNRSwiftJSON` is a framework that provides clean syntax, safe typing, and useful information in parsing JSON.
 Errors are tracked, stored, and are available to use after parsing.
-Consider the above example using `BNRSwiftJSON`.
+Consider the above example of parsing JSON reworked to use `BNRSwiftJSON`.

 ```swift
 let data = createData()